Make your own homemade Easter egg dye!

 I did experiment with other veggies and fruits, trying to make additional colors.
 But the following did not dye the eggs as well: Orange peels, carrot peels and spinach leaves.

-If you experiment with other types of fruits and veggies and have success please comment and let us know!
+If you experiment with other types of fruits and veggies and have success please comment and let me know!

 Also, feel free to experiment with different colored eggs!
 I used only white eggs, but if you are using fresh eggs from your own chickens, see what colors you can make by starting out with brown or blue eggs!